aerospike-community/aerospike-linqpad-driver/AIContext/AValues_Readme.md

 ### Null and Missing Values

-AValues are designed to make null and missing-bin scenarios easier to work with.
-However, for mixed or sparse sets, type-aware guards are still recommended when the next operation depends on a specific type.
+Auto Values make null and missing-bin scenarios easier to handle.
+For mixed or sparse sets, still use type-aware guards whenever the next operation requires a specific type.

 For example: